nestybox/sysbox-ee/docs/user-guide/kind.md

 creation, destruction, etc.) but it's much simpler, does not require specialized and complex container images, and it's even more efficient.

+Kindbox also has a feature that allows you to resize the cluster dynamically, and mix-and-match images for the K8s nodes.

+Kindbox is a simple wrapper around Docker commands.
+It's open-source, so you can copy it and modify it to your needs.

 Kindbox is not meant to compete with the K8s.io KinD tool.
 Rather, it's meant to provide a reference example of how easy it is to deploy a K8s cluster inside containers when using the Sysbox container runtime.

-Kindbox is MIT-licensed, so you can copy it and modify it to your needs.

 By default, Kindbox uses a Docker image called `nestybox/k8s-node` for the K8s node containers.
 It's a simple image that includes systemd, Docker, the K8s `kubeadm`